jq153387/avancevl.github.io/recruit/exam_rubric.md

 ### Lead Engineer (90-100%)
 * **Zero bugs.**
 	* Complete features and options, nothing missing.
-	* All edges taken into account.
+	* All edge cases taken into account.
 * **UI/UX.**
 	* UI looks like a real finished, production-ready product, as good as a real competitor.
 	* Intuitive and easy to use.
 We should have to ask you how to use a product.